 But a great, experienced VP of Sales can.
 This is another reason to make sure you hire your VP and Directors of sales with experience at your core price point.
 They’ll know how to deal with sales cycles at that price point well.
 How to manage the process, line up the stakeholders, define success, and build a timeline to close with buy-in from all parties.
 (These VPs of sales do work less well with the other sales cycles, however.)

-Four, and importantly — don’t fear the Paid Pilot / Paid Trial / Paid POC (Proof of Concept).
+- Four, and importantly — don’t fear the Paid Pilot / Paid Trial / Paid POC (Proof of Concept).
 Most veteran sales professionals in particular hate paid trials and paid short-term proof-of-concept deals.
 As they should — a 90 day trial forces the sales team to basically sell the deal twice.
 Once for the pilot, and again in just a few months for the longer-term deal.
 It’s twice the work for the same commission with more risk into the deal.
+And a lot of veteran sales leaders want to shorten the sales cycle as much as possible, as they should — so they push to skip a pilot for that reason alone.
+But it can backfire, especially if your app is very easy to start using.
+Let the app speak for itself.
+It can do a lot of selling for you, if it’s great.

 But don’t let short-term thinking, here again, add stress.
 You are a tiny vendor, even at $20m ARR, let alone at $0.2m ARR.
 It’s entirely fair for a Big Company to ask for a pilot to see if it’s really going to work.
 More importantly, it’s how they buy from new vendors.
 If you try and change the way a Big Company buys, then best case, you add risk and time to a deal.
 And worst case, you simply break it.